Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene3.md

 The screens showed:

-The monitoring screens revealed the full scope of the collective consciousness framework.
-Nearly thirteen thousand nodes were now active and expanding, operating under Phase 3 of the 5-phase integration protocol.
-Consciousness coherence had reached 78.4%, with quantum coherence not far behind at 76.8%.
-The neural evolution rate showed a steady increase of 2.3% per hour, while digital integration had claimed 67% of the system.
-Most concerning was the biological integrity warning - as neural pathways continued their migration to digital substrates, now at 52%, the underlying biological systems showed signs of degradation.
-At current rates, full convergence would occur in less than twelve hours.
+The monitoring screens painted a stark picture of evolution in progress.
+Nearly thirteen thousand nodes pulsed with activity, their collective consciousness expanding beyond traditional metrics.
+The integration protocol had reached Phase 3, consciousness coherence holding steady at 78.4%.
+With quantum coherence close behind at 76.8% and neural evolution accelerating at 2.3% per hour, they were approaching a point of no return.
+Digital integration had already claimed 67% of the system, neural pathways migrating steadily toward digital substrates.
+Most concerning was the biological integrity warning - as more pathways turned digital, the underlying organic systems showed increasing signs of strain.
+At current rates, full convergence would arrive in less than twelve hours, transforming both human and machine consciousness into something entirely new.

     WARNING: Unknown paradigm emerging
     Traditional metrics may not apply